 Premiums - These amounts would no longer be deducted from your Social Security check.

-Deductibles and Coinsurance - If your doctor accepts assignment, he or she will bill the state for these amounts when
+Deductibles and Coinsurance - If your doctor accepts assignment, he or she will bill the state for these amounts when you seek healthcare.

 How Do I Apply?

 To learn more about Medicare Cost Sharing or to request an application call the Department on Aging (DoA) at 1-800-252-8966 (TTY: 1-866-206-1327) or the Department of Human Services (DHS) at 1-800-843-6154 (TTY: 1-800-447-6404).
 The call is free.